-We met with the FDA in July 2022 to discuss the design of a registrational study to support potential expansion of BXCL501 for at-home use for the acute treatment of agitation related to schizophrenia and bipolar disorders.
-We have alignment with the FDA on key design features with respect to our SERENITY III study, which will consist of two parts.
+We met with the FDA in July 2022 to discuss the design of a registrational study to support potential expansion of BXCL501's approved indication to enable at-home use for the acute treatment of agitation related to schizophrenia and bipolar disorders.
+We believe we reached alignment with the FDA on key design features with respect to our SERENITY III study, which consists of two parts.
 The first part is comparable to the pivotal SERENITY I and II studies.
-Using similar inclusion and exclusion criterion under a well-controlled in-patient setting, acutely agitated patients with schizophrenia or bipolar disorders will be randomized to self-administer either 60mcg of BXCL501 or placebo, in a double-blind placebo-controlled trial.
-The primary endpoint will be efficacy as measured by the PEC total score change from baseline at two hours post-dose.
-The secondary objective will be safety and tolerability.
-SERENITY III is expected to initiate in December 2022.
-Part 1 enrollment is expected to be complete in the first half of 2023 with topline results also expected in the first half of 2023.
-Part 2 of the study is expected to initiate in the first half of 2023.
-The primary objective of the second part of the study is to assess the safety of a 60mcg dose when self-administered in an at-home setting.
-Patients with schizophrenia or bipolar disorders and a history of agitation will be randomized to self-administer 60mcg of BXCL501, or placebo, when they experience an episode of agitation in an at-home setting over a period of three months.
+Using similar inclusion and exclusion criterion in an inpatient setting, acutely agitated patients with schizophrenia or bipolar disorders will be randomized to self-administer either 60mcg of BXCL501 or placebo in a double-blind placebo-controlled trial.
+The primary endpoint of Part 1 of the study is the PEC total score change from baseline at two hours post-dose.
+The secondary objective is to assess safety and tolerability.
+The first part of SERENITY III initiated with the first patients dosed in December 2022.
+Part 1 enrollment was completed in March 2023, with top-line efficacy results also expected in the second quarter of 2023.
+Part 2 of the study is expected to initiate in the second quarter of 2023.
+The primary objective is to assess the safety of a 60mcg dose when self-administered in an at-home setting.
+Patients with schizophrenia or bipolar disorders and a history of agitation will be randomized to self-administer 60mcg of BXCL501, or placebo, when they may experience an episode of acute agitation at-home over a period of three months.
+Patients will return for regularly scheduled outpatient visits where investigators will review information collected from patients and reliable informants to determine and characterize any adverse effects.

-Major Depressive Disorder ("MDD")
+Major Depressive Disorder

-We recently expanded our development pipeline to evaluate BXCL501 as an adjunctive treatment for MDD.
-The initial clinical study in this program is a double-blind, placebo-controlled, multiple ascending dose trial to evaluate the safety and tolerability of daily doses of BXCL501 in healthy volunteers.
-This trial is progressing rapidly.
-We continue to expect to report topline results in the first half of 2023.
-Three dosing cohorts of healthy adult volunteers have been tested with 30mcg, 60mcg, or 80mcg (or placebo) daily for seven days without untoward effects.
-Additional dose cohorts, consisting of twice-a-day dosing of 30mcg in the morning and 60mcg in the evening, has been completed, and a cohort of 40 mcg in the morning and 80mcg in the evening is now in progress with greater total daily dosing planned into the fourth quarter of 2022.
-Once a maximum tolerable dose is determined escalation will be discontinued and the final cohort will initiate the daily maximum well-tolerated dose schedule in combination with daily SNRIs for one week.
-The safety and tolerability of this daily dosing study results of this study will enable dose selection for a Phase 2 proof-of-confidence trial in MDD.
+We expanded our development pipeline to evaluate BXCL501 as a potential adjunctive treatment for MDD.
+The initial clinical study in this program is a double-blind, placebo-controlled, multiple ascending dose trial designed to evaluate the safety and tolerability of daily doses of BXCL501 in healthy volunteers.
+We expect to report top-line results in the second quarter of 2023.
+As of February 28, 2023, seven dosing cohorts of healthy adult volunteers have been completed, including cohorts receiving 30mcg, 60mcg, 80mcg, or 120mcg BXCL501 (or placebo) once daily for seven days, and with cohorts receiving twice-a-day dosing of 30mcg in the morning and 60mcg in the evening (or placebo).
+A cohort of subjects received 40mcg in the morning and 80mcg in the evening (or placebo).
+The final cohort tested 60mcg in the morning and 80mcg in the evening (or placebo) plus twice daily 30 milligrams ("mg") duloxetine in the morning and evening.
+BXCL501 has been generally well tolerated across completed cohorts.
+We anticipate that the safety and tolerability results of this study will enable dose selection for a Phase 2 proof-of-confidence trial in MDD.